-Also found on this page is information about the Hamilton Chamber of Commerce’s ‘Hamilton Rapid Testing’ program, which provides free COVID-19 Antigen Rapid Testing Kits for businesses with fewer than 150 employees.
+Also found on this page is information about local Rapid Testing programs which provide FREE COVID-19 Antigen Rapid Testing Kits for businesses with fewer than 150 employees.

 Hamilton Public Health has put together a list of frequently asked questions & concerns, as well as additional resources to support vaccination.
 Click here to learn more.